syttpz/Motion_2025/README.md

-# Motion_2024
+# Motion_2025

-Code for controlling robot motion
+ROS Noetic motion stack for our RoboSub robot.